High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Statistical Properties

-\begin{theorem} Under the Assumption \ref{as:loss} and \ref{as:x}, there exists a universal positive constant $C_1$, such that $\|\bb_{\alpha}^*-\bb^*\|_2 \le 2^k C_1k_l^{-1}\sqrt{k_u}(\sqrt{M_k}+R_0^k\sqrt{q_k}){\alpha}^{1-k}$.
-Here $k$, $k_l$, $k_u$, $M_k$, $q_k$ appear in Assumption \ref{as:loss}, \ref{as:x} and $R_0$ appears in (\ref{eq:beta_alpha_star}). \end{theorem} Theorem \ref{Tm:1} gives an upper bound of the approximation error between the true parameter vector and the non-penalized PRAM population minimizer.
-The approximation error vanishes when $\alpha\to \infty$.
+\begin{theorem} Under the Assumption \ref{as:loss} and \ref{as:x}, there exists a universal positive constant $C_1$, such that $\|\bb_{\alpha}^*-\bb^*\|_2 \le d{\alpha}^{1-k}$, where $d=2^k C_1k_l^{-1}\sqrt{k_u}(\sqrt{M_k}+R_0^k\sqrt{q_k}){\alpha}^{1-k}$.
+Here $k$, $k_l$, $k_u$, $M_k$, $q_k$ appear in Assumption \ref{as:loss} and \ref{as:x}, and $R_0$ appears in (\ref{eq:beta_alpha_star}). \end{theorem} Theorem \ref{Tm:1} gives an upper bound of the approximation error between the true parameter vector and the non-penalized PRAM population minimizer.
+The approximation error vanishes when the adaptive robustification parameter $\alpha\to \infty$.
 It vanishes faster if a higher moment of $\epsilon | \bx$ exists.
-In fact, Theorem 1 demonstrates that the approximation of the loss function $l_\alpha$ to the quadratic loss helps to reduce the bias induced by the asymmetry on $\epsilon$.
-If we let $l_{\alpha}$ in equation (\ref{eq:gloss}) be the Huber loss and $w(\bx) \equiv v(\bx)\equiv 1$, Theorem 1 gives the upper bound of the approximation error studied in \citet{fan2017estimation}.
+In fact, Theorem 1 demonstrates that the approximation of $\ell_\alpha$ to the quadratic loss helps to reduce the bias induced by the asymmetry on $\epsilon$.
+If we let $\ell_\alpha$ in (\ref{eq:gloss}) be the Huber loss and $w(\bx) \equiv v(\bx)\equiv 1$, Theorem 1 gives the upper bound of the approximation error studied in \cite{fan2017estimation}.

 In order to obtain the estimation consistency for the PRAM estimator in (\ref{eq:GPRAM-estimator}), we also require the loss function $\mL_{\alpha,n}$ to satisfy the following uniform Restricted Strong Convexity (RSC) condition.